 Low carb diets for runners are gaining in popularity to help with weight loss and to train the body to burn fat.
 This post argues against it.
-Pass the rice!
+Pass the oatmeal!

 The Case FOR Carbs.

-I can not even begin to tell you the number of times I have heard someone (athlete or not) say, “I don’t do carbs” or “I’m on a carb restricted diet” or for Austin Powers fans “Carbs are the enemy”.
+I can not even begin to tell you the number of times I have heard someone (athlete or not) say, “I don’t do carbs” or “I’m on a carb-restricted diet”.
 Those words are like nails on a chalkboard to me.

-Carbohydrates (CHO) are single handedly the most important aspect of any diet and absolutely essential to the diet of any athlete.
+Carbohydrates are single-handedly the most important aspect of any diet and absolutely essential to the diet of any athlete.

 I know that may sound like a bold claim, but it is the irrefutable truth!
-Granted, all three macronutrients deserve their spot in the limelight, however CHO is most effectively and preferentially broken down into glucose, the body’s primary source of energy and the only source of fuel for the brain (important).
+Granted, all three macronutrients deserve their spot in the limelight, however, carbs are most effectively and preferentially broken down into glucose, the body’s primary source of energy and the only source of fuel for the brain (important).

-Now, knowing how important CHOs are means nothing if you aren’t consuming foods that supply your body with the CHOs that it so desperately desires, when it so desperately desires them.
+Now, knowing how important carbohydrates are means nothing if you aren’t consuming foods that supply your body with the carbs that it so desperately desires, when it so desperately desires them.
 This brings up two important points that, when melded together correctly, will put you well on the way to reaching your ultimate athletic potential:

 - Nutrient timing